Balanced metrics, Zoll deformations and isosystolic inequalities in $\mathbb{C}P^n$: Systole of Homogeneous Metrics

-Our next goal is, still in the context of the $2$-systole, to prove Theorem $\ref{confclassofhommetr}$.
-This theorem asserts that every homogeneous metric maximizes the normalized systole in its conformal class.
-Inspired by the works of \cite{berger} and \cite{lucas_rafael_sistole_projcspace}, our strategy will be to parametrize nicely the previously exhibited linear projective planes that realize the systole and employ the coarea formula to prove that they admit an \textit{integral geometric formula}, as defined in Appendix $\ref{Appendix:IntegralGeometricFormulasandSystolic Inequalities}$.
-Consequently, Theorem $\ref{confclassofhommetr}$ will naturally follow as a corollary of Theorem $\ref{FIGimpSCC}$.
+We now prove Theorem \ref{confclassofhommetr}, which states that every homogeneous metric maximizes the normalized systole in its conformal class.
+Our strategy, inspired by \cite{berger} and \cite{lucas_rafael_sistole_projcspace}, is to parametrize the linear projective planes which realize the systole in such a way that we can apply the coarea formula in order to prove the existence of integral geometric formula (Appendix \ref{Appendix:IntegralGeometricFormulasandSystolic Inequalities}), making Theorem \ref{confclassofhommetr} a direct corollary of Theorem \ref{FIGimpSCC}.
+More precisely, we summarize our objective in the following result.

-Recalling the classification of homogeneous metrics proved by W. Ziller and the fact that the normalized Systole is invariant under isometries and homothety, we can summarize our objective into the following proposition.

 \begin{prop} For a fixed $t\in \mathbb{R}_{>0}$, there exists a family $\{\Sigma_{\sigma}\}_{\sigma \in B}$ of linear complex projective spaces with complex dimension $1$ in $(\mathbb{C}P^{2n+1},g_t)$, parameterized by a closed Riemannian manifold $(B,g_B)$, such that, for every function $\varphi \in C^{\infty}(\mathbb{C}P^{2n+1})$, the following formula holds: